calebikhuohon/personal-blog/content/blog/developing production grade container applications with docker and kubernetes/index.md

 ## Basic Setup

 Though this series doesn’t intend to focus on a particular dev stack, we would be working with a Node.js and React application setup that uses calculates the value of an index in the Fibonacci sequence.
 Expertise with these technologies is not required as the focus would be on Docker and Kubernetes.
-All the code we’d use in this series are available [here](https://github.com/calebikhuohon/complesso).
+All the code we’d use in this series is available [here](https://github.com/calebikhuohon/complesso).
 ****

 ## Why Docker?